Mounjaro Side Effects

 You may experience headaches as a result of your treatment with Mounjaro.

-To help manage this symptom at home, we recommend you:
+To help manage this side effect at home, we recommend you:

 • drink plenty of fluids to ensure you are hydrated